givemepower8/givemepower8.github.io/_posts/2018-01-01-Blogging-on-Github-page.md

 [YAML](https://yaml.org/) [Front Matter](https://jekyllrb.com/docs/front-matter/) is used to configure the posts and pages.

-[permanent links](https://jekyllrb.com/docs/permalinks/) is used to instruct how the urls are generated.
+[Permanent links](https://jekyllrb.com/docs/permalinks/) is used to instruct how the urls are generated.

 [Default github page Themes](https://pages.github.com/themes/) has built-in features and you still can [customize CSS and HTML in themes](https://help.github.com/articles/customizing-css-and-html-in-your-jekyll-theme/).